 The first processes that I go through when faced with an error are checking in my mind, does my dog understand what I am asking, and is he motivated to do the behaviour.

 Once I have recognised the main source of the error, either understanding or motivation, or sometimes both, then I can look at ways to fix it.

-When the error is caused by lack of understanding I look at how I can break the problem down into smaller chunks.
-See example below.
+When the error is caused by a lack of understanding I look at how I can break the problem down into smaller chunks.
+See the example below.

 An example –

 My dog is steady at home with one other familiar dog but can’t manage to be steady in a group situation in a different environment.